 - In the Task Manager, click the Processes tab.

 - In the Processes tab, highlight the process you want to end.
 If you're ending processes to free up system memory, click the Memory column header to sort the processes in order of how much memory their using.
 As can see in the above example Firefox is using over 1 GB of memory.

 How do I know what each of these processes are?

 Many Task Manager processes can be identified by searching for the process name in the Computer Hope search box, at the top of every page.
 For example, searching Computer Hope for the file name "firefox.exe" returns a full description and related links for that file.
 You can also use the Windows tasklist command to see a complete list of processes, and save the output to a text file.
-After this output has been saved, paste the full log into the Computer Hope process tool.
+After this output is saved, paste the full log into the Computer Hope process tool.